stevedonovan/gentle-intro/filesystem.md

 Rust is trying to stop us doing something stupid, which is to access `line` _after_ we've cleared the buffer.

 This isn't very pretty.
-I cannot give you a proper iterator that returns references, but I can give you something that _looks_ like an iterator.
+I cannot give you a proper iterator that returns references to a buffer, but I can give you something that _looks_ like an iterator.

 First define a generic struct;
 the type parameter `R` is 'any type that implements Read'.
 It contains the reader and the buffer which we are going to borrow from.